gupta-v/Eva/README.md

 - **Web Browsing**: Eva can open predefined websites, providing quick access to frequently visited pages.
 - **Application Management**: Allows users to open specific applications installed on their computer effortlessly.
 - **Music Playback**: Eva can play music from a specified path, catering to users' entertainment needs.
-- **Time Reporting**: Provides real-time reporting of the current time, aiding users in time management.
+- **Time Reporting**: Provides real-time reporting of the current time.
 - **Web Search**: Performs web searches using Google, facilitating quick access to information.

 ## Uses and Scope